Dude4Linux/ansible/README.rst

 - `Configuration management with Ansible <http://jpmens.net/2012/06/06/configuration-management-with-ansible/>`_
 - `Ansible playbooks for use in setting up servers <https://github.com/fourkitchens/server-playbooks>`_

+Note: this software appliance is not supported by Ansible or Red Hat

 Credentials *(passwords set at first boot)*
 -------------------------------------------